SanctityEnergy/Transactive-Power-Challenge/README.md

 # Live Hangout

-We'll provide an overview of the Transactive Energy Challenge and go over questions about how to submit a team project during this live Google Hangout on Tuesday, February 13th at 8:00 PM Eastern / 5:00 PM Pacific:
+We'll provide an overview of the Transactive Energy Challenge and go over questions about how to submit a team project during this live Google Hangout on Friday, February 15th at 8:00 PM Eastern / 5:00 PM Pacific:

 Direct Video Link: [TBD]

-Video Embed:
-<iframe width="560" height="315" src="https://www.youtube.com/embed/SgQRrJNpdwU?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>